 - Lawyers Both parties may ask a lawyer about the case, but a lawyer may not represent either party in court at the small claims trial.
-Generally, after judgment and on appeal, both parties may be represented by lawyers. - Interpreters If you do not speak English well, bring an adult who is not a witness to interpret for you, or ask the court clerk for an interpreter at least five days before your court date.
-A court-provided interpreter may not be available or there may be a fee for using a court interpreter unless you qualify for a fee waiver.
-You may ask the court for a list of interpreters and also the Application for Waiver of Court Fees and Costs (form FW-001). - 3.
+Generally, after judgment and on appeal, both parties may be represented by a lawyer. - 2.
+Interpreters If you do not speak English, you may take a family member or friend to court with you.
+The court should keep a list of interpreters who will interpret for you.
+Some interpreters charge a reasonable or no fee.
+If an interpreter is not available, the court must postpone the hearing one time only so that you have time to get one. - 3.
 Waiver of fees The court charges fees for some of its procedures.
 Fees are also charged for serving the defendant with the claim.
 The court may excuse you from paying these fees if you cannot afford them.
 Ask the clerk for the Information Sheet on Waiver of Court Fees and Costs (form FW-001-INFO) to find out if you meet the requirements so that you do not have to pay the fees. - Night and Saturday court If you cannot go to court during working hours, ask the clerk if the court has trials at night or on Saturdays.

-- Parties who are in jail If you are in jail, the court may excuse you from going to the trial.
+- 5. Parties who are in jail If you are in jail, the court may excuse you from going to the trial.
 Instead, you may ask another person who is not an attorney to go to the trial for you.
-You may mail written declarations to the court to support your case. - Accommodations If you have a disability and need assistance, immediately ask the court to help accommodate your needs.
-If you are hearing impaired and need assistance, notify the court immediately. - Forms You can get small claims forms and more information at the California Courts Self-Help Center Web site (www.courtinfo.ca.gov), your county law library, or the courthouse nearest you. - Small claims advisors The law requires each county to provide assistance in small claims cases free of charge.
+You may mail written declarations to the court to support your case. - 6.
+Accommodations If you have a disability and need assistance, please ask the court immediately to help accommodate your needs.
+If you are hearing impaired and need assistance, please notify the court immediately. - 7.
+Forms You can get small claims forms and more information at the California Courts Self-Help Center Web site (www.courtinfo.ca.gov), your county law library, or at the courthouse nearest you. - 8.
+Small claims advisors The law requires each county to provide assistance in small claims cases free of charge.
 (Small claims advisor information):